NoteDance/Note-documentation/README.md

 - Neural network class should define a forward propagation function fp(data), and if using parallel kernel, it should define fp(data,p) where p is the process number. fp passes in the data and returns output, a loss function loss(output,labels), and if using parallel kernel, it should define loss(output,labels,p) where p is the process number. loss passes in the output and labels and returns loss value.
 If using parallel kernel, it should also define an optimization function opt(gradient,p) and GradientTape(data,labels,p) where p is the process number. opt passes in the gradient and returns parameter, GradientTape passes in the data and labels and returns tape, output and loss.
 It should also have a self.param object, which is a list for storing the trainable parameters.
 The kernel needs this list to calculate the gradients and update the parameters.

-- The Note.neuralnetwork.note package contains more complex neural network implementations.
+- The Note.models.note package contains more complex neural network implementations.
 For some unknown reason, neural networks built with Keras may not be able to train in parallel on Note.
-The neural networks in the Note.neuralnetwork.note package use the layer module provided by Note, so they can train in parallel on Note.
+The neural networks in the Note.models.note package use the layer module provided by Note, so they can train in parallel on Note.
 I hope you can learn how to build more complex networks on Note from these neural network codes.

 Examples of training neural networks with kernel are shown below.